MINIATURE INVISIBLE LOUDSPEAKER

 Once the loudspeaker has passed the test stage, use a low-shrinkage joint compound to fill the gap between the loudspeaker and the ceiling board.
 If the gap is greater than 4mm in width, you may need to fill the hole in several stages, letting it fully dry between each application.

 Neostein recommends using British Gypsum Gyproc-joint-filler or similar suitable jointing compound.

 Edge fill should be fully dry before proceeding to the next stage.
 This may need to be left over night.

-The mesh scrim can be applied as strips, as long as the entire surface is covered.
 The tape can be pressed into wet joint compound, however Neostein recommends applying it immediately prior to final plaster work taking place.

 Plasterboard primer or sizing should not be applied to the loudspeaker surface.